Top 6 Sales Methodologies for Closing Complex Deals

 3. N.E.A.T.
 Selling

-This is one of the famous sales methodologies that helps salespeople consider 4 major aspects while selling– Budget, Authority, Need, and Timeline
+The Harris Consulting Group and Sales Hacker developed this famous sales methodology that helps salespeople consider 4 major aspects while selling– Budget, Authority, Need, and Timeline.

 The ‘N’ in N.E.A.T. stands for core needs.
 Rather than focusing on surface-level pain, the creators urge salespeople to delve deeply into their prospect’s challenges.
 How will this product matter to them as an individual and the organization?